mon7792/learaid/docs/prd.md

 ## Overview

-Vanita is a diagram-generation GPT application designed to convert user prompts into flowcharts and visual diagrams.
+Croi is a diagram-generation GPT application designed to convert user prompts into flowcharts and visual diagrams.
 The app provides a seamless, intuitive experience for users who need quick and visually appealing diagrams based on their textual input.
-Vanita leverages modern web technologies and AI tools to deliver its core functionality.
+Croi leverages modern web technologies and AI tools to deliver its core functionality.

 ---